-Life may not begin at 40, but self-belief and understanding can arrive for one’s mid-to-late forties if you’re prepared to give yourself a chance.
-It took me a long while to recognise my experiences of depression.
+Life may not begin at 40, but self-belief and understanding can arrive for one’s mid-to-late forties, and beyond, if you’re prepared to give yourself a chance.
+It took me a long while to recognise my experiences of depression and anxiety.
 I am involved with mental health activism and put my creativity to use with Depression Expression.

-And now I’m 50.
+I’m now firmly into my fifties.
+I wouldn’t say settled into them.
 I don’t know what begins at 50.
-It could be perimenopause …
+It could be perimenopause!

 Want to know even more?

 Plenty more of my musings and sources of inspiration were once available at the collaborative Woman-Stirred blog.
 I spent a good deal of my time there from 2005 to 2008 with some dear American friends.
 However, the online world is, by its nature, ever evolving and sometimes transitory.
 It is possible for whole swathes of one’s history to evaporate with changing tides and relationships.
 I wouldn’t have chosen this deletion, but some would say I look back too much.
 We are always moving forward.
 See my commentary on this: Lost and Found: the importance of archiving for personal and cultural memory.